SomeWeekendReading/someweekendreading.github.io/_posts/2024-08-05-math-illiterate-rulers.md

 Notably, they cited a book by Nick Enfield on this subect. <sup id="fn4a">[[4]](#fn4)</sup>

-I haven't read Enfield's book, but as far as I can tell from the reviews it makes pretty much the same point, but with more data (and somewhat less bile) than I did above.
+I haven't read Enfield's book, but as far as I can tell from the reviews it makes pretty much the same point I did above, but with more data (and somewhat less bile) than I did.
 Basically, language is _not_ about precise description and conveyance of information, or at least not completely.
 Rather, it is mostly about social coordination, i.e., getting people to do things.
 (Though it _sounds_ from the reviews as though he's buying into the